Passthrough files

 How references are detected

 Three patterns count as a reference.
-As long as a visible page in the target variant matches one, the file ships to that variant:
+As long as a visible page in the target variant matches one, the file includes to that variant:

 ![[file.ogg]] # Obsidian embed (audio plays inline)